 Meanwhile, heat a large non-stick, ovenproof frying pan over a medium heat.
 Add the pork and cook for 3 minutes on one side.
 Turn pork over, add the tomatoes and transfer the pan to the middle shelf of the oven for a further 6–8 minutes, or until cooked through and the meat juices run clear.

 To make the pesto, place the spinach, pistachios, garlic, Parmesan and parsley in a food processor and blitz until roughly chopped.
 Then, add the olive oil and whizz until smooth.
-Add 3–4 tbsp of the reserved pasta water or hot water to loosen.
+Add 3–4 tablespoons of the reserved pasta water or hot water to loosen.

-Stir most of the pesto through the pasta in the pan, adding a little more of the pasta water to loosen it, if needed, then divide between four plates, slice each medallion or loin steak and place on top of the pasta with the roasted tomatoes.
+Stir most of the pesto through the pasta in the pan, adding a little more of the pasta water to loosen, if needed, then divide between four plates, slice each medallion or loin steak and place on top of the pasta with the roasted tomatoes.
 Drizzle with the reserved pesto and serve immediately with a grind of black pepper.

-Speedy Tips: If preferred use 2–3 tablespoons of prepared pesto instead.
+Tip: If preferred use 2–3 tablespoons of prepared pesto instead.